mwkorver/lambda-gdal_translate-cli/README.md

 arn:aws:iam::23098090808080:role/lambdaUmgeocon

 ## Create function lambda-gdal_translate-cli
-You will need to copy the script below to a text editor and replace both the IAM Role arn and the S3 bucket name to yours.
+You will need to copy the script below to a text editor and replace both the IAM Role arn and the S3 bucket name to your own.

 ```bash
 aws lambda create-function --region us-east-1 \